 The famous Shakespeare tragedy has been directed by Franco Zeffirelli.
 The set for the scenes in the courtyard and the interior of the palace of Capulet Mansion is the Palazzo Piccolomini in Pienza.
 The main square of Pienza is also the location for the ball with Mercutio, Benvolio, and Romeo.

 Director: Franco Zeffirelli

-The history of Saint Francis, which change personality after he came back from the war against Perugia.
-The locations are San Gimignano, and the Fortress of Montalcino.
+The history of Saint Francis, and how he changes his personality after he came back from the war against Perugia.
+The locations are San Gimignano and the Fortress of Montalcino.

 Director: Brian De Palma

-A rich man, obsessed by the guilt for the death of his wife and daughter, go back to Florence, the place where his love story with the dear departed wife started.
-Here, he found the love for the second time with a misterious woman.
+A rich man, obsessed with the guilt for the death of his wife and daughter, goes back to Florence, the place where his love story with the dear departed wife started.
+Here, he found love for the second time with a mysterious woman.